Sapper: Miner

-An additional term applied to sappers of the British Indian Army was "miner.”
-The native engineer corps were called "sappers and miners,", for example, the Royal Bombay Sappers and Miners.
+An additional term applied to sappers of the British Indian Army was "miner."
+The native engineer corps were called "sappers and miners," for example, the Royal Bombay Sappers and Miners.
 The term arose from a task done by sappers to further the battle after saps were dug.
-The saps permitted cannon to be brought into firing range of the besieged fort and its cannon, but often the cannon themselves were unable to breach the fort walls.
-The engineers would dig a tunnel from the forward-most sap up to and under the fort wall, then place a charge of gunpowder and ignite it, causing a tremendous explosion that would destroy the wall and permit attacking infantry to close with the enemy.
+The saps permitted cannons to be brought into firing range of the besieged fort and its cannons, but often the cannons themselves were unable to breach the fort walls.
+The engineers would dig a tunnel from the forward-most sap up to and under the fort wall, then place a charge of gunpowder and ignite it, causing an explosion that would destroy the wall and permit attacking infantry to close with the enemy.
 This was dangerous work, often lethal to the sappers, and was fiercely resisted by the besieged enemy.
 Since the two tasks went hand in hand and were done by the same troops, native Indian engineer corps came to be called "sappers and miners".

 Specific usage

 Commonwealth of Nations

 Sapper (abbreviated Spr) is the Royal Engineers' equivalent of private.
 This is also the case within the Indian Army Corps of Engineers, Pakistan Army Corps of Engineers, Royal Canadian Engineers, Royal Australian Engineers, South African Army Engineer Formation, Jamaica Defence Force Engineer Regiment, and Royal New Zealand Engineers.
 The term "sapper" was introduced in 1856, when the Corps of Royal Sappers and Miners was amalgamated with the officer corps of the Royal Engineers to form the Corps of Royal Engineers.

-During the course of the First World War, some Royal Marines also took the rank of Sapper.
+During the course of the First World War, some Royal Marines also took the rank of sapper.
 This was adopted as tradition in the Royal Marine Divisional Engineers of the Royal Naval Division.